Baku Higher Oil School: History

 The Baku Higher Oil School (BHOS) was established as a subsidiary of SOCAR by the decree of the President of the Republic of Azerbaijan, Ilham Aliyev, dated 29 November 2011.

 The education process is based on the partnership with Heriot-Watt University (UK).

 Campuses

 Baku Higher Oil School is located in the White City district of the downtown Baku.
 A new campus at Bibiheybət district of Baku is to be built in 2017.

 Education

-In addition to their specializations, all first-year students study English, computer and Information and Communication Technologies at a high level.
+In addition to their specializations, all first-year students study English, computers and Information and Communication Technologies at a high level.
 Instruction is conducted in English and in accordance with the requirements of the European Credit Transfer and Accumulation System.

 Partnership with Heriot-Watt University

 Baku Higher Oil School students specialize in one of three areas: Petroleum Engineering, Chemical Engineering and Process Automation Engineering.
-Training at the bachelor's degree level in Petroleum Engineering and Chemical Engineering is conducted using Heriot Watt University's programs and with the participation of its specialists, and students will receive diplomas from both BHOS and Heriot-Watt University.
+Training at the bachelor's degree level in Petroleum Engineering and Chemical Engineering is conducted using Heriot-Watt University's programs and with the participation of its specialists, and students will receive diplomas from both BHOS and Heriot-Watt University.